 The Person of the Great White Throne Judgment is given to us in verses Revelation 20:11-12: “Then I saw a great white throne and Him who sat on it….
 And I saw the dead, small and great, standing before God.”

 Who is the judge on the Great White Throne?
 He is none other than the Lord Jesus Christ.
-And we discover this through our Lord’s own words: “The Father judges no one, but has committed all judgment to the Son…. and has given Him authority to execute judgment also, because He is the Son of Man” (John 5:22, 27).
+And we discover this through our Lord’s own words: “The Father judges no one, but has committed all judgment to the Son….
+And [the Father] has given Him authority to execute judgment also, because He is the Son of Man” (John 5:22, 27).

 Paul wrote to the Romans, “God will judge the secrets of men by Jesus Christ” (Romans 2:16).
 In Acts, Peter declared that Christ was ordained by God to be the judge of the living and the dead (Acts 10:42).

 Christ is the judge of the living at the Judgment Seat of Christ when believers come before Him after the Rapture.
 He is the judge of the spiritually dead at the Great White Throne Judgment.
 Jesus Christ will conduct the trial, and no one is better qualified.
-He did all that He could do to redeem man and if man rejects His offer, then man must be judged by Jesus.
+He did all that He could do to redeem humanity and if anyone rejects His offer, then that person must be judged by Jesus.

 Blotted Out in the Book of Life

-Revelation 21:27 says only those who are written in the Lamb’s Book of Life will get into heaven—so what is that book?
-The names of all of the people born into the whole world are originally entered into the Book of Life.
+Revelation 21:27 states only those whose names are written in the Lamb’s Book of Life will get into heaven—so what is that book?
+The names of all the people born into the whole world are originally entered into the Book of Life.
 But those names are subject to being removed.

-You see what happens is, when we are born, our name goes into the Book of Life and we have all of our lifetime to accept Christ.
-If we come to the end of our life and we haven’t accepted Him, the Bible says our name is blotted out of the Book of Life and no man can go to heaven whose name is not in the Lamb’s Book of Life.
+What happens is, when we are born, our name goes into the Book of Life and we have our entire lifetime to accept Christ.
+If we come to the end of our life and we haven’t accepted Him, the Bible says our name is blotted out of the Book of Life, and no man can go to heaven whose name is not in the Lamb’s Book of Life.

 What If I’m Not a Christian During the End Times?

-This One who spoke and the world came into being is the One who will ultimately make it right.
-And the Bible says we will be with Him forever because we put our trust in Him.
-The Bible says that if you know Christ and are alive when Jesus comes back, you will be caught up together to be with Him and you will be taken to heaven.
+This One who spoke the world into being is the One who will ultimately make it right.
+And the Bible promises we will be with Him forever because we put our trust in Him.
+It also says that if we know Christ and are alive when Jesus comes back, we will be caught up together to be with Him and taken to heaven.

-If you die before He returns, the Bible says the dead in Christ shall rise first and then we who are alive and remain will be caught up together to be with Him, and so shall we ever be with the Lord (1 Thessalonians 4:17).
+When Jesus Christ returns, the Bible says the dead in Christ will rise first, and then those who are still alive will be caught up together to be with Him in the sky.
+From that time on, believers will be with Him forever (1 Thessalonians 4:17).

 ~ ~ ~ ~ ~